Keith Green: Death in plane crash

 Keith Gordon Green, Josiah David Green (September 18, 1978 – July 28, 1982), and Bethany Grace Green (February 5, 1980 – July 28, 1982) are interred in the same coffin at Garden Valley Cemetery behind the Garden Valley Baptist Church, less than a half-mile from the LDM property.
-He was survived by his wife and two daughters, Rebekah Joy Green (b.
-1981) and Rachel Hope Green (b.
-March 1983, eight months after Green's death).

 Last Days Ministries continues

-Melody Green continued to lead Last Days Ministries from Texas until 1996, when she moved to California and launched Last Days Ministries Online where all of Green's writings are free and his music can be found.
+Melody Green continued to lead Last Days Ministries from Texas until 1996 when she moved to California and launched Last Days Ministries Online where all of Green's writings are free and his music can be found.
 The free monthly Last Days Ministries Newsletter is also sent out by request.